Our Social Action Committee raised money for the Egg Harbor Township VFW through donations made by staff to wear jeans on Fridays.

 We would like to thank everyone that supported our Angel Tree Gift Drive to Benefit the Children at the Atlantic City Rescue Mission.
 Thank you for helping us spread some Christmas cheer to the children during this holiday season!

-Pictured left to right: Jersey Shore FCU staff, Brandon Favro Daisy Nazario, Amanda Meeker and Dayanira Quinanes
+Pictured left to right: Jersey Shore FCU staff, Brandon Favro, Daisy Nazario, Amanda Meeker and Dayanira Quinones

 Pictured (Left to Right) with the donated gifts are Kathleen O'Neill and Laurie Johnson from the Family Promise of Cape May.